ge4rsh0t/vegaspro14linux/README.md

 - cabextract
 - gnutls (32-bit version)

 You are also expected to provide your own executable installer file as this is copyrighted software and I am not authorized to redistribute it.
-For the sake of accessibiltiy, the downloader executable "VEGAS_Pro_14_Edit_DLM_Etailer_Connect.exe" is used but you can modify the `SETUP=` variable to use a different installer if you desire to do that.
 ### Arch Linux and it's derivatives (Manjaro, EndeavourOS, Artix Linux, etc.)
 Acquiring the prerequisites can by done by this executing this command:
 ```